* BOK takes policy interest rate below 1% for first time

 * BOK says rate cut to minimize risks from coronavirus

-Convening an emergency meeting of its monetary policy board, BOK also lowered borrowing costs for the bank's cheap loan programs and relaxed collateral rules of its repurchasing operations, to ensure companies can easily and cheaply access credit.
+The bank also lowered borrowing costs for the bank's cheap loan programs designed to ensure smaller companies can easily and cheaply access credit.

-The move to cut the seven-day repurchase rate comes after the Federal Reserve slashed interest rates to near zero on Sunday in another emergency move.
-Central banks in New Zealand and Japan had also loosened their monetary stance after the Fed's action.
+The move to cut the seven-day repurchase rate comes after the Federal Reserve slashed interest rates to near zero on Sunday in another emergency move to provide a potential fillip to the global economy.